codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/manual/user-needs/what-should-my-site-do.md

 ## General principles for city websites

-City websites should:
+Based on our [Principles for 21st Century Government](https://www.codeforamerica.org/governments/principles/), municipal websites should:

  -  Serve citizens' needs
  -  Make it easy for everyone to be participate
  -  Be produced iteratively
  -  Use data to decide what to do
- - These guidelines are drawn from our [Principles for 21st Century Government](https://www.codeforamerica.org/governments/principles/).

 ## Serve citizens' needs